gcallah/work/chaps/weber.md

 It is the combination of predestination – with worldly success as the sign of having been chosen -- and *disdain for consumption* that leads to unlimited acquisition.

+## The Critics

+So what is Wrong with Weber's thesis, for those of rejected it completely or in part?

+### Campbell

+Noting that Weber's survey of Protestant thought essentially stops at around 1700, Campbell claims:

+"This means that Weber's position must be taken to be one in which Protestantism as he outlined it constituted its fully develop form, and that all that subsequently happened was a process of slow decline and decay in the face of the forces of secularization and rationalization..."
+(165).

+However, no, such thing "must be taken": all of that this shows is the Weber did not consider developments in Protestantism after that time to be particularly relevant to his thesis.
+There simply is no implication that subsequent developments were not important theologically or socially: Weber simply doesn't find them relevant for explaining the *spirit of capitalism*.